PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 **The green line** is the total number of equal value outputs.

-**The red line** is the total number of equal outputs reused.
-An equal value output is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).
+**The red line** is the total number of equal value outputs that belong to output addresses reused.
+An equal value output address is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).

 * #### Percentage equal outputs reused per CoinJoin

-**The red dots** are the distribution of the percentage of equal value outputs reused for each CoinJoin.
-An equal value output is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).
+**The red dots** are the distribution of the percentage of equal value outputs the belong to output addresses reused for each CoinJoin.
+An equal value output address is counted as reused if it appears as equal value output in a CoinJoin more than once (either in the same CoinJoin or in different ones).

 `percentage equal value outputs reused per CoinJoin = number(equal outputs reused) / number(equal outputs)`